 Go to Spotify, Google Play, Podbean, or ITunes.
 Then enter: “WRCOG.”

-So, what did this big endeavor into new technology require?
+What did this “big endeavor” into new technology require?

-The WRCOGcast has been positively received by the community.
-We also think that the WRCOGcast has strengthened WRCOG’s organizational relationships with guests and the agencies/interests they represent in the region, creating new opportunities for partnership and collaboration.
+The response has been overwhelmingly positive in the community.
+The WRCOGcast has strengthened WRCOG’s organizational relationships with guests and the agencies/interests they represent in the region, creating new opportunities for partnership and collaboration.

 How WRCOG made it happen:

 - Sought a means for making it easier for stakeholders and the public to learn about projects, people and agencies that are working to improve the quality of life in the subregion